sgcjw/CDE4301_website/content/report/final_report.md

 For instance, if the PLC of PDS fails, the consequences can be severe.
 Because the system’s control logic requires each power channel to remain continuously energised by a digital HIGH signal from the PLC, the loss of this signal immediately de-energises all PLC-controlled relays.
 This results in a complete shutdown of all subsystems powered through these channels.
 Such a failure mode presents a significant operational risk to the USV and may even lead to the total loss of the vessel while at sea.

-**Lack of power status indications**:
+**Lack of power line monitoring**:
-ST Engineering’s USVs are designed to continue their missions as long as detected faults are not classified as critical.
+ST Engineering’s USVs are designed to continue their missions as long as detected faults are not fatal for operation.
 However, the current PDS provides limited visibility into power status, offering neither comprehensive monitoring nor timely reporting.
 Without real-time insight into the health of the power distribution network, early signs of degradation or minor malfunctions can easily be missed.
 These unaddressed non-critical issues may remain tied to the main power bus and gradually escalate, eventually developing into critical failures that undermine overall mission reliability and reduce the likelihood of mission success.

 ---